jishi/node-sonos-http-api/README.md

 `/Kitchen/leave`
 Kitchen will leave any group it was part of and become a standalone player.

-You don\t have to ungroup a player in order to join it to another group, just join it to the new group and it will jump accordingly.
+You don't have to ungroup a player in order to join it to another group, just join it to the new group and it will jump accordingly.

 SUB
 ---